jpf91/jpf91.github.io/content/blog/2025-04-22-estimating-digital-design-size.md

 ```
 One thing to note is that we use `-noflatten` here, to obtain hierarchical results.

-Let's also add a `synth` rule that synthesizes all targets and a `summary` rule to directly print the hardware resource usage:
+While we're at it, let's also add a `synth` rule that synthesizes all targets and a `summary` rule to directly print the hardware resource usage:
 ```Makefile
 synth: $(OBJDIR)/gowin.syn.json